koparasy/Mneme/README.md

 # Release

-RecordReplay is released under Apache License (Version 2.0) with LLVM exceptions.
+Mneme is released under Apache License (Version 2.0) with LLVM exceptions.
 For more details, please see the [LICENSE](./LICENSE)

 ## Citation